JonasJore/police-tweets/README.md

 # Police Tweets

-Simple command-line app for fetching tweets the for the last 12 hours for a given norwegian police department (Only support for Politiet Sør-øst and Politiet i Oslo this far)
+Simple command-line app for fetching tweets for the last 12 hours for a given norwegian police department (Only support for Politiet Sør-øst and Politiet i Oslo this far)

 ## Usage: